 NHS

-The following information could help if your child has lost a loved one or if a loved one is dying.
+The following information could help if your child has lost or is about to lose someone, such as a family member or friend.

-If a child has a loved one who is going to die, they can benefit from special support.
+If a child has a loved one, such as a friend or family member who's going to die, they can benefit from special support.

-"We especially encourage this for children because children's stress levels are at their highest before bereavement because of fear and the unknown."
+A child's stress level is often at its highest before bereavement because of fear and the unknown.

-Pre-bereavement counselling gives the child a chance to think and talk about their feelings and share their worries.
+Pre-bereavement counselling gives a child a chance to think and talk about their feelings and share their worries.

-If you're a parent and you know you're going to die, Sarah suggests thinking about making a memory box to give to your child, or making one together.
+If you're a parent and you know you're going to die, you could make a memory box to give to your child, or make one together.

-"If they have lost a loved one, it's important to have someone with whom they can talk about that person.
-It could be through photos, games, memory boxes or stories."
+It's important for them to have someone with whom they can talk about that person and share their emotions.
+This could be through photos, games, memory boxes or stories.

 There are also bereavement charities that offer helplines, email support, and online communities and message boards for children.